Back to Templates

 • coding: For code-related requests.

-• google: For queries requiring Google tools.
+• search: For queries requiring search tools.

 • The classification is structured using the "Structured Output Parser" node, which enforces a consistent output format.